Uniform polyhedra

 However, as we've seen for the regular polyhedra, when we drop the condition of convexity, additional forms are allowed, the regular star polyhedra.
 This in turn allows additional non-convex uniform polyhedra, like their rectifications (Fig. 3.6a and b) and the three partially regular polyhedra (Fig. 3.7).
 But how many such polyhedra are there in total?

-The first enumeration of all 75 uniform non-prismatic uniform polyhedra was made by Coxeter, Longuet-Higgins and Miller (1954).
+The first enumeration of all 75 uniform non-prismatic uniform polyhedra was made by Coxeter, Longuet-Higgins and Miller (1954), by a systematic evaluation of all possible Wythoff constructions of the full list of Schwarz triangles.
 Almost 20 years later, Skilling (1975) proved that there are no additional uniform polyhedra.

 In the 1990's, I tried to build paper models of the sub-set that is mirror-symmetric (i.e., not including the objects without mirror symmetry, the snub polyhedra).
 I used mostly the nets in Wenninger (1974).
 And I almost finished the whole set!
 However, some of the more complex models proved to be too tedious, though, and I had other things to worry about.
 3-D printing might be the way to do eventually finish this collection.